midas-isg/mdc-data-format-descriptions/InstructionsOnHowToDownloadAlleghenyCountyEDVisitData.md

-Allegheny County ED Visits for Probabilistic Disease Surveillance
+A data use agreement with the University of Pittsburgh is required to access the Allegheny County ED Visits for Probabilistic Disease Surveillance dataset.
+Please contact isg-feedback@pitt.edu to initate the process of obtaining a data use agreement.